-The Lionel Erie No. 610 Switcher used a BLACK body with YELLOW heat-stamped lettering and railroad herald.
-This engine had operating disc couplers at both ends, and some early production units would have a light.
-It was equipped with a three position directional unit whose control lever was adjustable from the bottom of the sheet metal chassis, and either one or two axle Magnetraction.
+This engine has operating disc couplers at both ends, and some early production units would have a light.
+It was equipped with a three position directional unit whose control lever was adjustable from the bottom of the sheet metal chassis.
 Produced only in 1955, it is amazing that there are five variations:

-Variation A: BLACK chassis, with light.
+Variation A: BLACK painted chassis, with light.

-Variation B: YELLOW chassis.
+Variation B: YELLOW painted chassis.
+No light.

 Variation D: Identical to Variation A, but this version has two axle Magnetraction and no light.
 Probably the first production.